BSG-Africa/blog/README.md

  3. Install Jekyll `gem install jekyll`.
 If you need to go through a proxy you will need to add the -p switch after the install command. make sure your proxy url starts with http://.
 If you additionally need to ignore ssl errors, create the file %USERPROFILE%\\.gemrc and add the following line: `:ssl_verify_mode: 0`
  4. Install redcarpet `gem install redcarpet`using the proxy switch again if you need to.
  5. Now you can preview the site by navigating to the directory of the blog and running `jekyll serve`

+ Github forces us to switch to kramdown/rouge for markdown parsing and syntax-highlighting.
+Not sure what that means for windows users yet.